DashMoney/DashPayRentals-Frontend/README.md

 \*These are the environmental variable that you need to create for operation:

 - VITE_FRONTEND_NAME = Rentals
+- VITE_MERCHANT_NAME= (Your Dash Name)
 - VITE_MERCHANT_IDENTITY = (This is your Dash IdentityID)
 - VITE_BKGD = primary
 - VITE_NETWORK = testnet

-_Frontend Name is what will appear in the top of page navigation bar._
+Frontend Name is what will appear in the top of page navigation bar.

+Merchant Name is the Dash name associated with the Merchant Identity.

-\_Merchant Identity can be found on your Account Login page
+Merchant Identity can be found on your Account Login page

-_BKGD is 'Background' which can be dark or primary_
+BKGD is 'Background' which can be dark or primary

-\_NETWORK can be testnet or mainnet
+NETWORK can be testnet or mainnet

 ### React + Vite (Everything else is from initial Vite setup)